Rollaway Bed Cost at US Hotels (2026) | Average Fees

 Key Factors Affecting Rollaway Bed Costs

-First, the range of fees can vary from $0 to over $100 per night, with most hotels charging between $10 and $40 for guests over 12.
+First, the range of fees can vary from $0 to over $100 per night, with many hotels charging between $10 and $40 for an extra bed.
 Luxury hotels typically impose higher charges, while budget accommodations may offer more flexibility.

 How to Avoid Surprise Rollaway Bed Fees